 - Jane from Always Ravenous will share “Food Pairings with German Riesling #winepw“

-- David of Cooking Chat has prepared “Chicken Sausage Veggie Bowl with German Riesling“
+- David from Cooking Chat will share “Chicken Sausage Veggie Bowl with German Riesling”

 - Gwendolyn from wine predator will enjoy “German Riesling and Fun Fondue With Friends for #WinePW“